dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Don't just look for the presence of a metadata type.
 * Define a property on the metadata and check the property.

 The metadata collection is ordered and supports overriding by priority.
-In the case of controllers, a metadata on the action method is most specific.
+In the case of controllers, metadata on the action method is most specific.

 **DO** make middleware useful with and without routing.